Fistulas

 • It may help to wear loose-fitting clothing and cotton underwear.

-• If you’ve gone back to work and feel you need better access to toilets to help you manage your fistula, our Employment information can help.
-Our Talking Toolkit on the It Takes Guts website can support you to talk to your colleagues and employer.
+• If you’ve gone back to work and need better access to toilets our Employment and education information can help.

 Using the toilet